HemangaChamod/Mini-Tasks-Manager/README.md

 ## Project Overview

-The Mini Task Management System is a full-stack web application designed to help users manage their daily tasks efficiently.
-The system allows users to create, update, track, and delete tasks while organizing them using priorities and due dates.
+The Mini Task Management System is a full-stack web application that allows users to manage their daily tasks efficiently.
+Users can register, log in, and create tasks while organizing them with priorities, due dates, and status updates.

-Users can register and log in securely using JWT-based authentication.
-Once authenticated, users can manage their own tasks through a simple and user-friendly dashboard.

-The project is built using a modern web development stack consisting of a Next.js frontend, a Spring Boot backend, and a MySQL database.
+The system is designed using a client-server architecture where the frontend communicates with the backend through REST APIs.

+The application uses JWT authentication to ensure that users can only access and manage their own tasks.

-### Key Features
+### Technologies Used

-- User registration and login
-- Secure authentication using JWT tokens
+Frontend:
+- Next.js
-- Create new tasks
+- React
-- Assign priorities to tasks
-- Set due dates
+- Axios

-- Update task status (TODO, IN_PROGRESS, DONE)
+Backend:
+- Spring Boot
+- Spring Security
+- JWT Authentication
+- JPA / Hibernate

+Database:
-- Delete tasks
+- MySQL
-- Filter tasks by status and priority
-- Sort tasks by priority or due date
-- Pagination support for task lists

 ---